elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

   - If you leave the fat for last, don't eat it
 - Raspberry Sorbet
   - For $6 + tax, you get a dessert than you can savour and that won't leave you feeling sick the way ice cream does.

+### Easy on Fourth

+Love the variety, vibrance is top class, and food tastes amazing.

+### Touhenboku Ramen

+The duck ramen is amazing.